Athletes don’t always have a great reputation for hitting the books.

 6. The Pursuit of Endurance: Harnessing the Record-Breaking Power of Strength and Resilience, by Jennifer Pharr Davis

-In “Pursuit of Endurance”, Jennifer Davis reveals what it takes to maximize endurance and leverage the power of strength and resilience.
+In Pursuit of Endurance, Jennifer Davis reveals what it takes to maximize endurance and leverage the power of strength and resilience.

 The book seeks to help athletes discover how to lower the risk of injury.

-Despite losing both his legs at age 18 and battling depression and addiction, he become the first double-leg amputee ever to cross the finish line in the Ironman Triathlon.
+Despite losing both his legs at age 18 and battling depression and addiction, he became the first double-leg amputee ever to cross the finish line in the Ironman Triathlon.

-In “Functional Training”, author Juan Carlos Santana presents his revolutionary approach to training and conditioning methods that will help take your performance to the next level.
+In Functional Training, author Juan Carlos Santana presents his revolutionary approach to training and conditioning methods that will help take your performance to the next level.

 10. Running with Raven: The Amazing Story of One Man, His Passion, and the Community He Inspired, by Laura Lee Huttenbach

 Inspired by Robert “Raven” Kraft, a legend of the running world, this book explores the stories of the dozens of people who came to run with Raven and had their lives changed.

 11. Fast-Track Triathlete: Balancing a Big Life with Big Performance in Long-Course Triathlon, by Matt Dixon MSc

 Designed for the busy professional, the book will guide you on how to create a successful sport and life performance recipe.

-The book will help you learn how to think, act, look, prepare, communicate, compete, commit and live like a champion.
+The book will help you learn how to think, act, look, prepare, communicate, compete, commit, and live like a champion.

 Which of these top books for athletes would you read first?